The Best 5th Wheel for Full-Time Living

 The number of beds in the best 5th wheel for full-time living is really important depending on the size of your family.
 And while a set of bunk beds can be ideal for younger kids, they might not continue to serve your family as your kids age.

-While you could always mandate that your guests set up their own tents outside of your 5th wheel, it’s always nice to have an extra bed or two inside your rig.
+While you could always mandate that your guests set up their tents outside of your 5th wheel, it’s always nice to have an extra bed or two inside your rig.

 So you’ll need to balance having a few extra beds (which can include a pull-out sofa or fold-down Murphy bed) with your need to maximize the interior living space in your rig when it’s just the two of you.